Prostate Cancer: What to Know

 How is this treated?

-Chemotherapy.
-This treatment kills cancer cells or stops them from multiplying.
-It kills both cancer cells and normal cells.
+- Chemotherapy.
+This uses medicines to kill cancer cells or stop them from growing.
+It can also kill normal cells.

 Follow these instructions at home: